illinois-cs241/illinois-cs241.github.io/_posts/2016-09-01-extreme-edge-cases.md

 *   Let the camelCasing of `input_s` be called `output_s`
 *   `output_s` is the the concatenation of all words `w` in `input_s` after `w` has been camelcased
     *   The puncation from `input_s` is not added to `output_s`
 *   `w` is camelCased iff
     *   it is first lowercased and if it is not the first word in the sentence, then it has its first letter uppercased.
 *   words are
     *   delimited by the MAXIMAL amount of whitespace
         *   This means that “hello world” is split into “hello” and world" and NOT "hello ", " “, " world” or any other combination of whitespaces
     *   considered uppercased words if all of its letters are uppercased.
     *   considered lowercased words if all of its letters are lowercased.
 *   punctuation marks, whitespace, and letters are defined by `ispunct()`, `isspace()`, and `isalpha()` respectively.
     *   These are parts of the C standard, so you can `man ispunct` for more information.
 *   Finally, you return an array of `output_s` for every `input_s` in the input string terminated by a NULL pointer.

-We have also included a reference implementation in the folder named “reference”.
+We have also included a reference implementation in the folder named "reference".
 In the reference folder you can find the main file, which will let you interact with the reference implementation.
-This means that if you have a question like “what should be the result of inputting <blah> into camel_caser()”, then you should try it out in the reference main file.
+This means that if you have a question like "what should be the result of inputting `<blah>` into `camel_caser()`", then you should try it out in the reference main file.

 Your implementation goes in camelCaser.c and you may not leak any memory.

 ## Camel Caser Result In Memory

-camelCaser takes in a C string, which represents an arbitrary amount of sentences and returns a pointer to a NULL terminated array of C strings where each sentence has been camelCased.
+camelCaser takes in a C string, which represents an arbitrary number of sentences and returns a pointer to a NULL terminated array of C strings where each sentence has been camelCased.
 Note that all the C strings must be in their own buffers (1 malloc per camelCased sentence).

 For those who like pictures I will explain what the return value of camelCaser looks like in memory.